 For more information on properties and history, see Collaboration in Spreadsheets.

 Roll Forward Connected Sheets

-To roll forward a connected sheet, perform the normal roll forward process using Project Copy to create a disconnected copy of your sheet.
+To roll forward a connected sheet, perform the normal roll forward process using Roll Forward a Folder to create a disconnected copy of your sheet.